asbjornh/A-sharp/README.md

 ### VS Code Syntax highlighting

-To enable syntax colors, symlink the `asharp-vscode` folder to you VS Code extensions folder.
+To enable syntax colors, symlink the `vscode-asharp` folder to you VS Code extensions folder.
 Syntax highlighting is enabled for files with the `.asharp` extension.

 ## Examples